komsan-k/977-220/README.md

 Each chapter opens with learning objectives and closes with a chapter bibliography and exercises.
 The laboratory chapter uses ESP32, Wi‑Fi, Bluetooth Low Energy (BLE), Mosquitto MQTT, Python, and Node‑RED.
 This modular structure should support project-driven courses and self-paced learning.

-The author thanks the open-source community and the many researchers whose work has shaped the field.
-Any errors are the author's own—please send corrections and suggestions for future editions.

 ---

 ## Chapter 1: IoT Concepts and Design Fundamentals